If you’re looking to add a true touch of the jungle to your home, Monstera adansonii is a perfect choice.

 Place your plant where it will get a moderate amount of medium-bright indirect light.
 A couple of good places to set your plant are a north-east facing window or a few feet back from an east or south-facing window.

 If natural light is lacking in your home, you can supplement with an indoor grow light.
-This one from Frenan is a nice size for houseplants and offers several adjustable settings.

 Although Monstera adansonii is an evergreen plant that won’t drop leaves in winter, it will go through a seasonal dormant phase in the late fall and winter.